Can Wisteria Cause Subsidence?

 Can I plant wisteria close to my house?

 You can plant wisteria close to your house.
-Its roots generally grow down and they will likely turn away from and around large obstacles, such as foundations.
+Its roots generally grow down, and they will likely turn away from and around large obstacles, such as foundations.
 There are a couple of other factors which should make you think twice about planting wisteria close to your house though.

 Will wisteria damage foundations?

-Wisteria shouldn't damage strong foundations because their roots grow mostly down, rather than spreading wide.
+Wisteria shouldn't damage strong foundations because its roots grow mostly down, rather than spreading wide.
 Standard plants will grow up to 3 foot below the ground, but older, mature plants can grow as deep as 10 feet.
 Generally, they will turn away or grow around solid obstacles, like foundations.

 Don't plant wisteria near weak or damaged foundations